 SS can be configured with a DCI including Short Messages.
 In that case, when SS is triggered to transmit a Paging message, the Short Message indication shall be included in the DCI.

-SS can be triggered to transmit Short Messages alone, this is achieved in TTCN with the DciTrigger type.
-SS is triggered to send the Paging message or a Short Message indication at a calculated Paging Occasion provided in the activation time and optionally a list slot offsets when multiple paging occasions are applied.
-Discontinuous Reception (DRX) is applied for the transmission of a Paging message or a Short Message indication to the UE in the RRC_IDLE or RRC_INACTIVE states.
-The paging frame calculation is according to TS 38.304 [24] clause 7.
+SS can be triggered to transmit Short Messages alone; this is achieved in TTCN with the DciTrigger type.
+SS is triggered to send the Paging message or a Short Message indication at a calculated Paging Occasion (PO) provided in the activation time and optionally a list of slot offsets when multiple POs are applied.
+Discontinuous Reception (DRX) or extended DRX (eDRX) is applied for the transmission of a Paging message or a Short Message indication to the UE in the RRC_IDLE or RRC_INACTIVE states.

+7.3.4.2 In DRX

+The Paging Frame (PF) calculation is according to TS 38.304 [24] clause 7.
 The following default values are provided in TS 38.508-1[5]:

 - defaultPagingCycle = 128